eaglewarrior/eaglewarrior/README.md

 ![Visitor Count](https://profile-counter.glitch.me/eaglewarrior/count.svg)
 <p align='center'>
-Hi, I'm Rinki, an AI enthusiast and currently 🔭 working with the AIML team. at Fractal analytics.
-I love experimenting and learning new technologies ⚡ , I am a  active contributor to Omdena Social AI Projects and was also a former Kaggle days Mumbai Organiser  and former Data Science Ambassador at WIDS Mumbai.<br><br>
+Hi, I'm Rinki, an AI enthusiast and currently 🔭 working with the SDLC team. at Sears Holdings India.
+I love experimenting and learning new technologies ⚡ , I am a  active contributor to Omdena Social AI Projects and was also a former Kaggle days Mumbai Organiser  and former Data Science Ambassador at WIDS Mumbai and former data scientist at Fractal analytics .<br><br>